SPARC-FAIR-Codeathon/2025-team-A/README.md

 ### Manage Your Local Library
 ![transferrable](src/assets/gif/transferrable.gif)
 Your library provides a clean overview of all downloaded datasets.
 From here, you can select a package to view its contents, delete it, or open its folder.
+You can also upload your own `.sparchive` file to your library.

 ### Explore Package Contents
 ![Library](src/assets/gif/offline_library.gif)